Chapter 23 : Ache

-I jolted to my feet, my chair screeching backwards and toppling over.
+I jolted to my feet, my chair screeching backwards and toppling over with a clumsy thud.
 “I’m sorry, I can’t do this.”

-Professor Vespertine’s head snapped up, her features slack with shock.
-FurryFace gaped and stuttered for words, “B-But Agatha, this is important—”
+Professor Vespertine’s head snapped up, her features slack with surprise.
+FurryFace gaped and stuttered for words, “B-But Miss Bennett, this is important—”

 “I don’t care!”
 I suddenly blurted out.
 “I just...
 I can’t do this, okay?”

-I didn’t bother to wait for the answer to that question.
-Instead, I just wheeled around and, trying to ignore the scalded glares of Vespertine and the Healers, stormed out of the office.
+I didn’t bother to wait for an answer to my question.
+Instead, I wheeled around on my heel and, trying to ignore the scalded expressions of Vespertine and the healers, strode with quick steps out the office.